5k-Explorer/MystyKnowledge-AICheating/README.md

 #  Mysty AI

-Mysty is a locally hosted Discord + Web AI assistant built for speed, sarcasm, and customizability.
+Mysty is a locally hosted Discord + Web AI assistant built for speed and intelligence.
-It runs on your machine but can be shared securely with friends using tunneling services.
+It runs on your machine but can be shared with friends using tunneling services, alternatively on the Mysty Tools Discord we give daily links with no self-hosting needed.

 ---